POW2KOR/adaptive_autosar/docs/setup_without_devcontainers.md

 is currently around 25 GB.
 It might require your computer turned on overnight in order to finish the download.
 Subsequent starts will be much quicker.

-Currently the main drawback is that the UID of the user inside the container will not match the UID on the host machine.
-This part is handled transparently through VS Code.
-For most tasks, this is not needed.

 Bash command history and the bazel build cache will be persisted for you.
 However, you will have to do any clean-up manually.